MCP Integration

 Audit Logging

-All MCP operations are logged in your team's activity feed:
+All MCP operations are logged in your project's activity feed:

 - Template created/updated